christophery/momentopress/readme.txt

 **Easy Installation**

-1. Search for "MomentoPress" via the *Plugins > Add New* screen in your WordPress dashboard.
+1. Search for "WP MomentoPress" via the *Plugins > Add New* screen in the WordPress dashboard.
 2. Click the *Install Now* button.
 3. Click the *Activate* button

 **Manual Installation**

-1. Search and download MomentoPress via the [WordPress Plugin Directory](https://wordpress.org/plugins/).
+1. Search and download *WP MomentoPress* via the [WordPress Plugin Directory](https://wordpress.org/plugins/).
-2. Unzip the *momentopress.zip* file.
+2. Unzip the downloaded file.
-3. Upload the momentopress directory to the "/wp-content/plugins/" directory.
+3. Upload the plugin directory to the "/wp-content/plugins/" directory of your WordPress installation.
-4. Activate the plugin through the "Plugins" menu in WordPress.
+4. Activate the plugin through the "Plugins" menu the WordPress dashboard.

 == Frequently Asked Questions ==
 = Where do I upload my 360° VR image/video? =